-{Cossrow, 2016 #5017}{Phillipou, 2020 #6872;Simone, 2021 #6859;Termorshuizen, 2020 #6870;Monteleone, 2021 #6860;Giel, 2021 #6853;Giel, 2021 #6846}{Monteleone, 2021 #6860} {Phillipou, 2020 #6872;Simone, 2021 #6859;Termorshuizen, 2020 #6870;Monteleone, 2021 #6860;Giel, 2021 #6853;Giel, 2021 #6846}when binge eating occurs 1/wk for 3 months Binge eating disorder affects ~2.8 million American adults[1] with an estimated lifetime prevalence of 1.9% globally[2] and 4% in the U.S. [1].
-The disorder is characterized by 2-hr binge eating episodes during which an individual rapidly consumes larger amounts of food than most people under similar circumstances due to loss of control[3].
-Binge episodes occur at least once weekly for 3 months, often when not physically hungry or until uncomfortably full, in isolation due to embarrassment, and are accompanied by feelings of disgust, depression, or guilt[3].
-As a result, this disorder is often associated with symptoms of depression[2] and has a 40-70% incidence of lifetime obesity[1], significantly impairing quality of life[4,5] and increased risk for other physical and mental health problems.
-Furthermore, >95% of individuals who meet DSM-V criteria for binge eating disorder never receive a formal diagnosis[6], suggesting that many more individuals are affected than statistics represent{Termorshuizen, 2020 #6870}{Nisticò, 2021 #6862}{Hudson, 2007 #4907}{Kessler, 2013 #673}.
+In 2012-2013, binge eating was estimated to have a 4.5% lifetime prevalence in the U.S. {Cossrow, 2016 #5017}.
+However, numerous studies suggest binge eating{Phillipou, 2020 #6872;Simone, 2021 #6859;Termorshuizen, 2020 #6870;Monteleone, 2021 #6860;Giel, 2021 #6853;Giel, 2021 #6846} and associated psychopathological dimensions{Monteleone, 2021 #6860} increased during the Coronavirus disease 2019 (COVID-19) lockdown, and remained increased after reopening {Phillipou, 2020 #6872;Simone, 2021 #6859;Termorshuizen, 2020 #6870;Monteleone, 2021 #6860;Giel, 2021 #6853;Giel, 2021 #6846}.

-Cognitive behavioral therapy is the current standard treatment for binge eating disorder[44], but has mixed outcomes[45] and is associated with low remission rates (52–62%)[46] and 20–60% relapse rates[45].
-Pharmacotherapeutic interventions include SSRI antidepressants (e.g., citalopram, escitalopram and sertraline), anticonvulsants (specifically topiramate), and anti-obesity medications (e.g., orlistat and sibutramine)[17].
-Although pharmacotherapies have mixed results and guidelines, they do not improve cognitive behavioral therapy’s success[44,45].
-Moreover, 56.4% of individuals with binge eating disorder never receive treatment for their illness[47] due to stigma, misconceptions, lack of education, diagnosis, access to care, and inadequate insurance coverage[47-49].
-Binge eating disorder has also been associated with treatment dissatisfaction and early discontinuation of care[49].
-Therefore, there is a need for research identifying new interventions that can overcome the barriers and limitations of binge eating disorder treatment.[3,11][3][3][8][11]{Termorshuizen, 2020 #6870}
+Binge eating is a core feature of eating disorders such as bulimia nervosa (when accompanied by purging behaviors: vomiting or laxative use) and binge eating disorder (when binge eating occurs ≧1/wk for ≧3 months in the absence of purging behaviors).
+Cognitive behavioral therapy is the current standard treatment for binge eating disorder[44], but has mixed outcomes[45] and is associated with low remission rates (52–62%)[46] and 20–60% relapse rates[45] pre-pandemic.
+Pharmacotherapeutic interventions have mixed results and guidelines but do not improve cognitive behavioral therapy’s success[44,45].
+Moreover, national survey data collected pre-pandemic in 2001 – 2003 demonstrate that 56.4% of individuals with binge eating disorder never receive or pursue treatment for their illness[47] due to stigma, misconceptions, lack of education, diagnosis, access to care, and inadequate insurance coverage[47-49].
+Binge eating disorder has also been associated with treatment dissatisfaction and early discontinuation of care (pre-pandemic)[49].
+Therefore, there is a need for research identifying new interventions that can overcome treatment barriers and limitations for binge eating and binge eating disorder.

-aa [18,45,46][14][18][14][13,14]Research on Twelve-Step Interventions
+Research on Spiritual Interventions

-Spirituality is an important aspect of twelve-step programs like OA (see section 5.1 and S1).
-For example, the basic text of AA (OA’s predecessor) suggests that recovery requires “the maintenance and growth[78]” of a “necessary vital spiritual experience[79],” (see supplementary text S1 for further information on how “spiritual experience” is characterized in AA/OA).
 Research findings suggest that spirituality can have a protective effect on recovery from binge eating disorder[50].
-Findings also support a protective role for spirituality in recovery from substance-related and addiction disorders[51,52], which have high comorbidity rates with binge eating disorder[53] and often share similar neurobiological underpinnings[54-56] (see section 2).
-The remainder of this subsection will highlight information and research findings on spirituality as it pertains to: 1) the DSM-V; 2) binge eating disorder; 3) substance-related and addictive disorders; 4) neurobiology.
+Findings also support a protective role for spirituality in recovery from substance-related and addiction disorders[51,52], which have high comorbidity rates with binge eating disorder[53] and often share similar neurobiological underpinnings[54-56].
+The remainder of this subsection will highlight information and research findings on spirituality as it pertains to: 1) the DSM-V; 2) binge eating disorder; and 3) substance-related and addictive disorders.

 Spirituality in the DSM-V